jaw-knee-rez/slavetothedetails/src/site/posts/fuel-games.md

 I thrive working in fast-paced environments that challenge and reward.
 I believe communication is key to success, and a prototype is worth 1,000 meetings.
 I relish in team settings where we can explore creative solutions and iterate quickly to make it the best.

-Below you'll find my latest work.
 For the last 4 years, I've been working with companies small and large and I'm excited about bringing that experience to the gaming industry.
-If you or the team have any specific questions, please don't hesitate to reach out.
+Below you'll find my latest work, if you or the team have any specific questions, please don't hesitate to reach out.
 I look forward to talking with the Fuel Games team soon, cheers!

 </div>